linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/30 Value at Risk.md

 There are at least three common uses of value at risk.
 First, regulators can use VaR to access capital requirements for financial institutions.
 See the box on the next page for an example.
 Second, managers can use VaR as an input in making risk-taking and risk-management decisions.
 Third, managers can also use VaR to assess the quality of the bank's models.
 For example, if the models say that there is a  $5\%$  chance that a particular trading operation will lose  $\$1$ m over a 1day horizon, then on average once every 20 days (5\%

-# BOX I: Value-at-Risk and Bank Regulation
+## Box I: Value-at-Risk and Bank Regulation

 The Basel Committee on Banking Supervision (BCBS) is an international organization housed in the Bank of International Settlements (BIS), that promulgates banking rules which are then adopted (possibly in modified form) by national banking regulators.
 Some of these rules rely on VaR calculations.